hlim88/PBH-NS/ss_gr_hydro/Instruction/README.md

 directory

 Note that there is a problem with `malloc.h` in `cls_.c`.
-Since Xcode compliation can be different with usual compliers.
-Mostly, `malloc.h` is located in `/usr/include/malloc` rather than `/usr/local/include`.
+Since Xcode compliation can be different with usual compliers so it stores basic libs in different spots.
+Especially, if you are using package management like `homebrew` and `macport`, you may have multiple directories that save bin and libs.
+Most of case for Mac, `malloc.h` is located  in `/usr/include/malloc` rather than `/usr/local/include`.
 To fix this problem, you can simply add this path during configuration

 `./configure CC=<your GNU gcc> CXX=<your GNU g++> CPPFLAGS=-I/usr/include/malloc --prefix=/usr/local`

+Then type `make install` to build.

 ## Build the code